mschn/wissl/api.md

 The session id can be used either as an HTTP header or an HTTP query parameter, both named `sessionId`.

-If a session associated with the same user already exists, the previous session will be destroyed and the client will be notified if it tries to reuse the destroyed session.
+If a session already exists for this user, a new session will be created.
+Each session is identified by an unique identifier.

+When a session is not used for some time, it is removed.

 ### <a id="logout"></a>`/logout`
 * method: `POST`